-Step 2: After your course ends, submit a request for reimbursement.
-Download and complete the "External Course - Staff Tuition Assistance Program Reimbursement Request" form, attach a copy of your final grade and an itemized/detailed paid Bursar's Office receipt, and then submit all of that to Crosby Benefit Systems no later than 90 days from the course end date.
+Step 4: Submit all documentation to Crosby Benefit Systems no later than 90 days from the course end date.
 See the form for detailed submission instructions.

 Allow four to five weeks for reimbursement processing.
 Reimbursement will be paid to you by check unless you contact Crosby Benefit Systems to request another payment method.